dbt-labs/docs.getdbt.com/website/docs/faqs/project/docs-for-multiple-projects.md

 ---
 title: Can I render docs for multiple projects?
+Description: “Using packages to render docs for multiple projects”
+sidebar_label: ‘Render docs for multiple projects’
+id: docs-for-multiple-projects

 ---

 Yes!
 To do this, you'll need to create a "super project" that lists each project as a dependent [package](package-management) in a `packages.yml` file.
 Then run `dbt deps` to install the projects as packages, prior to running `dbt docs generate`.